Kdecherf/blog.kdecherf.com/content/blog/2021-06-25-wallabag-fetch-articles-from-tweets/index.markdown

 articles that spawn over several pages but provide a link for fetching the whole content at once.

-Here is the DOM tree of a tweet page when fetching it with the User-Agent of Googlebot[^1]:
+Here was the DOM tree of a tweet page returned by Twitter before a recent change[^1]:

 ``` html
 <!-- [clipped] -->